Salompas/Stocks-Lexicon/README.md

 The market capitalization when not available for a company in some year is replaced by a zero (0).

 There are two names available for each company, a common name (denoted by \`name\`) and its legal name (denoted by \`legal<sub>name</sub>\`).
 To obtain the common name we take each legal name and remove the words: Inc, Corp and Group.

+The industry categories are not always available (for about 150 stocks).
+This happens for exchange traded funds (ETFs), over-the-counter contracts (OTCs) and some other stocks.
+When a category is not available an empty string is returned instead.